The Kryptonite: 3-4-3 Soccer Formation to Counter Possession

 2-3-1 [Guide and Progression]

 This is the formation that we recommend, as it has several benefits.
 Compared to 4v4, we have new positions in 4, 5, and 6.
-The two central defenders are starting to build a partnership with each other, and with the goalkeeper.
+The two central defenders are starting to build a partnership with each other, furthermore with the goalkeeper.
 The central mid is really starting to develop and the best player will be placed there.

 Start with this 7v7 soccer formation and let the players learn at least two different roles.
 The roles are defender, winger, central mid, and striker.
 Then try the variations of the formation to adjust to the players and the situation.
 There are two variations to this one – 4-1-1 and 2-1-3, depending on the role of the central midfielder.